sindresorhus/electron-store/readme.md

 #### .path

-Get the path to the config file.
+Get the path to the storage file.

 ## Related